-I am an entrepreneur, software engineer, dad and mentor.
+I am currently CEO and Co-Founder at Clearfeed.
 I spent the early part of my career working in storage/file/database systems at various firms (Oracle/Netapp/Yahoo and finally Facebook) and unnamed startup ventures.
 At Facebook, I spent a lot of time on Hadoop and Hive and then later co-founded Qubole where I wore the CTO hat for many years and ran Engineering, Operations and later Product as well.
 YourStory ran a hagiography on me a few years back that captures more details of my time on Earth so far!

-Lately, I have been advising young startups on strategy and fund-raising.
+Aside from my regular job, I often advise young startups on strategy and fund-raising.
 DMs on this topic are welcome from fellow entrepreneurs.
 You can find me on LinkedIn, @jsensarma (Twitter), Quora or message me directly at jsensarma on gmail.
 I love looking at the world through a lens.
 You can check out some snaps on the Photography tab or follow me on 500px where I tend to post occasionally.

 Some of the blogs on this site became more popular than I anticipated: